Total distance: 75km. Elevation: 3206 m.

 Schifanoia

 We then move on to the small village of San Piero a Sieve.
-It's an opportunity to treat yourself to a big cornetto to get our morning dose of sugar.
+This is the opportunity to treat yourself to a nice big cornetto to get your morning dose of sugar.
 The next part follows a (small) flat road for almost 5km.
-In other words, it's a bit boring… Moreover, the Italian name of the neighboring town is… Schifanoia (schifo = ugly, noia = boring)!
-But the last part has a fantastic view of the Tuscan countryside, with the soft green fields of spring which are a pleasure to see (in the photos the green looks artificial… it is not!).
+Needless to say, it's a bit boring...
+Besides, the Italian name of the neighboring town is...
+Schifanoia (schifo = ugly, noia = boring)!
+But the last part has a fantastic view of the Tuscan countryside, with the soft green fields of spring which are a pleasure to see (in the photos the green looks artificial... it is not!).

 Tuscan countryside towards Gabbiano